Marko19907/string-to-color/README.md

 and the ES module port is provided by the [esm-seedrandom library](https://github.com/shanewholloway/js-esm-seedrandom).

 This repository is based on a template by Matt Pocock.
-The template can be found in this repository [mattpocock/pkg-demo](https://github.com/mattpocock/pkg-demo)
+The template can be found in this repository [mattpocock/pkg-demo](https://github.com/mattpocock/pkg-demo) and the video walkthrough on how to work with this repo is [here](https://youtu.be/eh89VE3Mk5g).

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details